-- Before lunch: place food waste receptacle with signage next to trash/recycle cans in the lunch area.
+- Before lunch: place food waste bins with signage next to trash/recycle cans in the lunch area.
 Feel free to use our Compost Collection Receptacle Signs.

-- After all students have eaten: Collect the food waste receptacles and take them to the compost area.
+- After all students have eaten: Collect the food waste container and take them to the compost area.